FabioChiodini/ProjectSpawntck/README.md

 ## Configuration Files
-To run this script you have to prepare two configuration files (in /home/ec2-user)
+To run this script you have to prepare one configuration file (in /home/ec2-user)
 - **Cloud1** see below for syntax